vertig0ne/TheGuide/pages/03.media-management/01.movies/01.radarr/.revs/20180406-175957/default.md

 ##### Discord

-Open your Discord client and Right click your server, from there select `Server Settings` then `Webhooks` (IMAGE HERE)
+Open your Discord client and Right click your server, from there select 'Server Settings' then 'Webhooks' (IMAGE HERE)

 Click on `Create Webhook` and fill int he details, these details can be whatever you feel like, this will also be the place to put a logo for the hook.